Authority for European Political Parties and European Political Foundations: Sanctions

 The APPF is empowered to impose "clear, strong and dissuasive" sanctions in order to ensure "effective, proportionate and uniform compliance" with the obligations deriving from the Regulation.

 For instance, the APPF is to remove from the Register a European party or foundation that has been convicted to have engaged in illegal activities detrimental to the financial interests of the European Union, that no longer fulfils one or more of the registration criteria, or that has failed to fulfil obligations under national law (under specific requirements).

 The APPF can also impose financial sanctions on registered entities for a wide range of reasons: conviction to have engaged in illegal activities detrimental to the financial interests of the EU, failure to update documents relating to statutes or membership, non-compliance with governance requirements, failure to report donors or donations, failure to submit financial documents, or accepting undue donations or contributions.

 Additionally, the European Parliament can exclude a European party or foundation from future public funding for up to five years, or up to 10 years in cases of repeated infringements.

 In October 2023, the APPF imposed a €47,000 fine on then-Identity and Democracy Party (5% of its annual budget) for providing incorrect information about a board member on its website—the first-ever sanction imposed by the APPF.
 While ID had notified the APPF of a change in board membership in early 2022, the party continued to refer to a former board member in social media communications and on its website.
 However, on 10 September 2025, the European Court of Justice overturned the APPF's decision, arguing that the obligation befalling European parties covered the transmission of information to controlling bodies and not to the general public.

 In January 2025, the APPF sanctioned the Foundation for European Progressive Studies, the political foundation affiliated to the Party of European Socialists, for funding a conference in London and its subsequent book which "fell outside the scope of the tasks of a European political foundation" and "amounted to indirect funding of the UK Labour Party".
 The financial sanction applied amounted to 100% of FEPS's funding for the activity, or €35,960.

+In May 2026, the APPF shared a report with the European Parliament, Commission, and Council highlighting facts casting doubts on ESN and its member parties' failure to uphold EU values, as required under the rules governing European parties.
+In particular, the report relies on "court rulings and screenshots and social media posts from MEPs and party lawmakers that display anti-immigration, antisemitic and anti-LGBT rhetoric, including calls for remigration and the depiction of homosexuality as pedophilia."
+On 7 July, the European Parliament in Plenary voted to request that the APPF open a verification procedure.